 Also of interest is that Brookville has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small city, Brookville doesn't have a public transportation system that people use for their commute.
+Brookville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Brookville in 2010 was $25,841, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $103,364 for a family of four.
 However, Brookville contains both very wealthy and poor people as well.